MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ##Step 3 - Create New Container From Image

-Now that you have a custom container image, deploy a new container named **newcontainer** from this image and open an interactive shell session in the container.
+Now that you have a custom container image, deploy a new container named **newcontainer** from this image and open an interactive shell session with the container.

 ```
 docker run –it --name newcontainer newcontainerimage cmd